Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 4.2 Benefit Plan Data

 The Firm extends various retirement and welfare benefits to our employees and their eligible dependents and beneficiaries.
 The Firm generally outsources administration of the benefit plans, but as the plan sponsor of the plans, the Firm has certain responsibilities that require the direct collection and use of certain information for operational purposes.
 Information collected in connection with the benefit plans that are group health plans is subject to the plans’ HIPAA notices and policies.
+HIPAA and employment laws prohibit the Firm from using Protected Health Information to make employment related decisions.
+HIPAA also requires the Firm to designate a limited number of firm personnel who are allowed to have access to protected health information derived from the operation of the Firm’s benefit plans.
+All firm personnel who are so designated must undergo HIPAA training and comply with the plans’ HIPAA policies.

 4.3 Website Data

-Categories of Website Data: When you visit the Firm Website, we may collect two types of data: (1) personal information about you that you voluntarily choose to provide to us, and (2) information related to your activities on the Firm Website that we automatically collect as you interact with the Firm Website (“Website Usage Information”).
+Categories of Website Data: When you visit the Firm Website, we may collect two types of data: (1) Personal Information about you that you voluntarily choose to provide to us, and (2) information related to your activities on the Firm Website that we automatically collect as you interact with the Firm Website (“Website Usage Information”).

-Sources of Website Data: We obtain Website Data about you (i) directly from you if you voluntarily choose to enter personal information on the Firm Website, and (ii) from the data analytics software, cookies, and web beacons that we may use on the Firm Website.
+Sources of Website Data: We obtain Website Data about you (i) directly from you if you voluntarily choose to enter Personal Information on the Firm Website, and (ii) from the data analytics software, cookies, and web beacons that we may use on the Firm Website.

-Purposes and Legal Basis for the Processing: We process Website Data for the purposes of building relationships with existing and potential clients and other interested parties, communicating with such parties, and analyzing and improving the Firm Website.
+We process Website Data as more fully set forth below for the purposes of building relationships with existing and potential clients and other interested parties, communicating with such parties, and analyzing and improving the Firm Website.
 This includes keeping such people informed of the latest updates about legal and regulatory developments and notifying them of seminars and hosted events.
-Such processing is done in furtherance of and is necessary for the legitimate business interests pursued by the Firm to market and provide legal services.
+The legal basis for such Processing each category of Website Data is as follows:

 4.4 Contact Data